-MySQL Error 2013 occurs when the connection between your client and database server is unexpectedly terminated while executing a query.
-This happens due to timeouts, oversized packets, network instability, or server overload.
-Solutions include increasing timeout values, optimizing slow queries, raising max_allowed_packet, and ensuring stable network connectivity.
+MySQL Error 2013 occurs when the connection between client and server is unexpectedly terminated mid-query.
+Fix it by tuning timeouts, max_allowed_packet, optimizing slow queries, and adding retry logic.

 MySQL Error 2013 indicates that an established connection was lost during query execution.
 The server or client terminates the connection before the query completes, usually because the query takes too long, the server becomes unresponsive, network issues occur, or data packets exceed the maximum allowed size.
 This is a connectivity error, not a syntax or logic error—the query itself may be valid, but the connection can't sustain it.

-The default net_read_timeout is 30 seconds.
-For long queries or slow networks, increase this value:
+The default net_read_timeout and net_write_timeout are 30 seconds.
+For long queries or slow networks, increase these values:

 SHOW VARIABLES LIKE 'net_read_timeout';